IndustrialML/SmartApplicationDoku/README.md

 All values were measured on an Azure [E2S_V3 Standard](https://github.com/IndustrialML/R_RESTApi/blob/master/docs/images/0_createVM_3.PNG) instance running a Microsoft Machine Learning Server 9.2.1 on Ubuntu 16.04 VM.
 More information about the VM setup can be found [here](https://github.com/IndustrialML/R_RESTApi/blob/master/docs/Configure_Azure_Linux_VM.md).

-Notice that the values for the RESTful API of the Microsoft Machine Learning Server standard and realtime are not trustworthy yet and those solutions are still in process.

 We ran another benchmark test for the *Model as a Service* solution of a Random Forest, to roughly compare the performances.
 The test results provided were created, using a Python's `sklearn` Random Forest that was parsed to PMML (as shown [earlier](https://github.com/IndustrialML/SmartApplicationDoku#random-forest)) and later consumed in Java, using the JPMML-Evaluator library (as shown [earlier](https://github.com/IndustrialML/SmartApplicationDoku#random-forest)).
 You can view the source code [here](https://github.com/IndustrialML/Python2Java/tree/master/MaschineLearning4J/src/main/java/RandomForest).

-Note that the results are measured in miliseconds this time, so the performance is significantly faster (as expected):
+Note that the results are measured in miliseconds this time, so the performance for running the prediction directly in Java is significantly faster (as expected):

 ![Java Benchmark results](https://github.com/IndustrialML/SmartApplicationDoku/blob/master/images/JavaTable.png)

-## Glossar
-* API
-* Decision Tree
-* Deep Learning
-* Linear Regression
-* Machine Learning
-* Machine Learning Process (preprocessing->training/fitting->predicting)
-* Model
-* Neural Network
-* Random Forest
-* REST
-* RESTful API